The ATLAS ORTHOGONAL Procedure is a Gentle and Precise Correction

 Examining your structure and nerve system

-The process begins by reviewing your detailed health history including any past traumas, motor vehicle accidents, surgeries, other treatment programs and other diagnostic tests including other x-rays.
-Your chief complaints, including location, onset, and duration must all be evaluated and assessed.
+The process begins by reviewing your detailed health history including any past traumas, motor vehicle accidents, surgeries, other treatment programs and other diagnostic tests including other x-rays, MRI's, etc. Your chief complaints, including location, onset, and duration must all be evaluated and assessed.
 We are interested in your health goals and how they pertain to you being able to live the life you love.
-After concluding this initial process, Dr. Dolan will begin the steps necessary to determine if you are a candidate for the atlas orthogonal procedure.
+After concluding this initial process, Dr. Dolan will begin the steps necessary to determine if you are a candidate for the atlas orthogonal/advanced orthogonal procedures.

 Understanding your unique mis-alignment

 As part of the initial evaluation, Dr. Dolan will focus attention on the relationship of the head to the neck.
 The top bone of the neck, known as the atlas vertebra, must be in line with the head, as well as the vertebrae below in order to minimize mechanical stress in this region which can result in neurological interference.
 Spinal injury or damage which misalign these structures results in: